Skip to main content

 With the proliferation of TCP/IP technology worldwide, including outside the Internet itself, an increasing number of non-connected enterprises use this technology and its addressing capabilities for sole intra-enterprise communications, without any intention to ever directly connect to other enterprises or the Internet itself.

 The Internet has grown beyond anyone's expectations.
 Sustained exponential growth continues to introduce new challenges.
 One challenge is a concern within the community that globally unique address space will be exhausted.
 A separate and far more pressing concern is that the amount of routing overhead will grow beyond the capabilities of Internet Service Providers.
-Efforts are in progress to address these concerns through various approaches.
-These efforts include development of a new generation of IP (IPng), and improvements to current usage of IP.
+Efforts are in progress within the community to find long term solutions to both of these problems.
+Meanwhile, it is imperative that the approaches to these problems not be in conflict.

-One positive side-effect of this strategy is that the rate of allocation of IP network numbers has been slowed significantly relative to the number of hosts required on the Internet.
-However, many enterprises use TCP/IP heavily outside their connection to the Internet, and the intent to connect to the Internet at best is ambiguous at many such sites.
+One effect of this strategy has been that the number of IP network numbers allocated is significantly smaller than the number of hosts needed in the Internet.
+However, many enterprises use TCP/IP extensively outside their connection to the Internet, and the intent to connect to the Internet is at best ambiguous.

-Such enterprises need a sizeable chunk of address space, since they may have a considerable number of hosts, and have no intention or plan to connect to the Internet, or may only connect in the distant future.
-In fact, even when a decision to connect is made, the timing of such a connection may be impossible to predict that far in advance, and it may even be impossible to determine if reserving IP addresses will be needed.
+Such enterprises need a reasonably large amount of address space because they have a large number of hosts, and have no intention or plan to connect to the Internet, or may connect only in the distant future.
+In fact, even when a decision is made to connect, it is sometimes impossible to predict the time of connection many years in advance, or even whether it will be necessary to reserve IP addresses at all.

-For networks that have a relatively small number of hosts, the administrative overhead of obtaining unique IP addresses may not seem to be warranted.
-On the other hand, even large enterprises may be unwilling to expose their internal topology, even if the cost of doing so may be low, for privacy or security considerations.
+For networks with relatively few hosts, the administrative cost of obtaining unique IP addresses may not be justified.
+On the other hand, even large enterprises may not want to expose their internal topology, for privacy or security considerations, even if the cost of doing so may be low.